 Q: How often does continuous monitoring scan for new records?

-Q: Does continuous monitoring check everything on a background check?
+Q: Does continuous monitoring check everything in a background check?

 Q: Is continuous monitoring FCRA compliant?